lucianpls/mod_tartiles/README.md

 The source for the tile data, where Redirect_path is the path prefix to be replaced.
 Suffix is optional, literal string to append after Level/Row/Column

+* *TarTiles_ConfigurationFile* path
+Path to an AHTSE configuration file describing the raster source to use

 ## AHTSE Configuration File Directives
 In addition to the standard AHTSE raster configuration directives, the following are supported:

 * *MaxTileSize* n